 Once payment is complete, your RTI status will be cleared in real-time on both the ICBC and TReO systems.
 If you're at an ICBC office, this means you'll be able to proceed with renewing your driver's licence or car insurance right away.

 If you have significantly overdue and unpaid TReO tolls, your TReO account will be charged a $20 Processing Fee in order to have the hold on the renewal of your ICBC driver's licence or car insurance lifted.
 This fee is similar to an NSF fee that you would be charged by any financial institution if you had an overdrawn account.

 The Processing Fee helps cover the additional systems, processes, people and costs required to manage overdue accounts.

 It is not fair to ask others that keep their account in good standing to cover these additional costs that arise from your own account being overdue.

-It is important to note that before your account is charged this fee or sent to ICBC, you are sent at least five notifications from TReO about your overdue account and how to pay it.
+It is important to note that before your account is charged this fee or sent to ICBC, you are sent multiple notifications from TReO about your overdue account and how to pay it.